Calciumdibromid/CaBr2/frontend/README.md

 [Tauri](https://tauri.studio) is an alternative to [Electron](https://www.electronjs.org/) that enables us to build smaller apps and write a Rust backend.
-It is still in beta and because of this not everything works at the moment.
+It is now out of beta, but because of wkhtmltopdf not everything works at the moment.
-We advise you to use the web app until Tauri is stable.
+We advise you to use the web app until we removed the dependency on wkhtmltopdf.

 ### Develop